COMMUNITY CALENDAR: Looking for something to do in Langley? - Aldergrove Star

 .

 Monday Morning Talk Show: Langley Seniors Resource Society Centre 10 a.m. speaker series is free and open to the public at 20605 51B Ave.
 Info: 604-530-3020.
-July 17: Township Mayor Eric Woodward.
 July 24: Bria Communities on differences between independent living, assisted living, etc.).
 July 31: see behind the scenes as a movie is filmed at the seniors centre.

 .